SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-17-hank-green-ai-circular-investments.md

 His argument is, in essence, that AI demand will _definitely_ undergo hyperscaling levels of growth, because everybody wants it.
-Now, that's contrary to my experience, where pretty much _nobody_ wants it and examples abound of AI used ignorantly go create everything from absurdities to life-endangering hazards.
+Now, that's contrary to my experience, where pretty much _nobody_ wants it, and examples abound of AI used ignorantly create everything from absurdities to life-endangering hazards.
 But, _if_ his "definitely" scenario is true, in order to profit from it you need to grow as fast as possible.